lizmat/ParaSeq/README.md

 Bool.
 Returns whether batch sizes will be automatically optimized to provide the best throughput.

-Can also be called as a mutator if a `Bool` value is specified.
-In that case, returns the invocant for easier chaining.

 ### batch-sizes

 Range.
 The smallest and largest batch size as a `Range`.